aluminates/Dialogue/README.md

 A MERN-stack based web chat application that uses Redux hooks for state maintenance.
+Submitted this as the final project for my Web Technologies course.